Nainah23/hng_boilerplate_node_web/README.md

 npm run test
 ```

-## commit those changes
+### Commit Your Changes

-Now open `Contributors.md` file in a text editor, add your name to it.
+Now open the `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
 Now, save the file.

 <img align="right" width="450" src="https://firstcontributions.github.io/assets/Readme/git-status.png" alt="git status" />